ZupIT/nimbus-docs/swiftui/decodable.md

 }
 ```

-> Attention: All decoded events are optional and will be decoded to empty functions if the event does not exist in the json.
+> Attention: All decoded events are optional and will be decoded to empty functions if the event does not exist in the source property map (dictionary) or argument list (array).

 ### @CoreAction

-Used to anotate a ActionTriggeredEvent reference inside an Action.
+Used to annotate an `ActionTriggeredEvent` reference inside an Action.

 ```swift
 @propertyWrapper